slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 *Configure `index_pin` and not `step_pin` and `dir_pin` for this method.*

-#### Using traditional stepping pulses and direction
+#### Control position using traditional stepping pulses and direction
 Stepping pulses are handled by the main thread but utilize [increased execution frequency functionality][highfrequencylooprequester] to generate pulses as fast as possible.
-Pulses are therefore limited to whenever the ESP can generate a pulse, and any timing inconsistencies become audible when the motor runs.
+Pulses are therefore limited to whenever the ESP can generate a pulse, and any timing inconsistencies may cause erratic motor noise or operational issues when running the motor.

 >[!NOTE]
 *More components take up more resources slowing the main thread.*